-5) Inspection should be unannounced, at least annual, and more if requested by staff, customers or policy read: 16.2 The Council recognises that sex establishments are not generally a source of crime or disorder.
-The Licensing Service will therefore adopt a light touch inspection regime, carrying out simple inspections of premises no more than once a year unless exceptional circumstances require otherwise.
+The draft policy addresses the matter raised.
+5) Inspection should be unannounced, annual, and more if requested by staff, c 5) Inspection should be unannounced, at least annual, and more if requested by staff, customers or 5) Paragraphs 16.2 and 16.3 of the proposed policy read: 5) Existing policy to residents.
+16.2 The Council recognises that sex establishments are not generally a unaltered source of crime or disorder.
+The Licensing Service will therefore adopt a light fouch inspection regime, carwing out simple inspections of premises no more than once a year unless exceptional circumstances require otherwise.
 16.3 It is further recognised that Sexual Entertainment Venues are also regulated by other legislation due to the nature of those operations, and therefore may require more frequent inspection.
 However, it is anticipated that, wherever possible, consolidated enforcement inspections will be undertaken.
 The draft policy addresses the matter raised.
-6) Application to vary licensing conditions should go through same procedure as applications for a new license, and that both should always be decided by the licensing committee 6) Statutory requirements only apply in respect of grant, renewal or transfer applications.
-Condition grant, renewal or transfer applications.
-Condition the proposed standard SEV licence conditions (appendix D to the proposed policy) reads:
+6) Application to vary licensing condition through same procedure as applications license, and that both should always be 6) Application to vary licensing conditions should go through same procedure as applications for a new license, and that both should always be decided by 6) Statutory requirements only apply in respect of grant, renewal or transfer applications.
+Condition 42 of the proposed standard SEV licence 6) Amend condition 42 to read: the licensing committee conditions (appendix D to the proposed policy) reads: 42.
+Alterations 42.
+Alterations or additions, either internal or or additions, either internal the Council.
+A ed in order for ould be included e to applications ad: ts own sly a external, shall not be made to the Premises without prior written consent from the Council.

-or external, or any proposed amendments to licence conditions shall not be made to the premises without prior written consent from the Council.
-An application will be required in order for considered, which will be considered by the council's Licensing Committee.
-7) Existing policy to remain unaltered or externa any propo amendme to licence conditions shall not t made to th premises without pr written co from the Council. applicatio be require order for considere which will considere the counc Licensing Committe 7) Existin policy to remain unaltered external, shall not be made to the Premises without prior written consent from the Council.
 A variation application will be required in order for consent to be considered.
 Variations to licence conditions could be included within this condition with reference to applications being considered by members.
 7) Paragraphs 9.4 and 9.5 of the policy read: 9.4 Each application will be decided upon its own merits.
 The Licensing Authority will not apply a rigid rule to its decision making.
 9.5 The Licensing Authority will give clear reasons for its decisions.
 7) There should be no more than 3 lap-dancing clubs in the Norwich City Council area, to be owned by 3 different operators.
 I propose that we reduce the number (currently 4) through natural wastage, decline further applications, and work with other agencies to fund and carry out effective regulation.